-The academic life requires a good domain of writing a paper.
+Academic life requires a good domain of writing a paper.
 However, the scientific life outside the laboratory demands more than that.
-It demands getting updated to new techniques and tools.
+It demands getting updated with new techniques and tools.
 On that matter, there is a new and trending expression popping out: visual abstract.
+Also known as Graphical Abstract.

 Especially for Life sciences and Health sciences, visual abstract and scientific infographics have been good partners to communicate new findings and relevant information to other scientists and lay audience.